tamununaaa/tamununaaa/README.md

-📱🧠 I am intruiged by the fields of Data Analytics and Machine Learning.
+📱🧠 I am intruiged by the fields of Machine Learning and Web3.

 :basecampy:🖌️ I love creating digital caricatures and playing video games like GTA and Valorant